 - You require packages that are compatible with the particular target version.

 - The packages, including all dependencies, are available in a repository to which you have access.

 - Dependencies and libraries might have changed during these two major version upgrades.
 Make sure that the dependencies and libraries are available on the particular target version.

 - If the applications are written in an interpreted language, such as Python or Ruby, review whether all libraries are available on the target version.

 1.3.
 Overview of the upgrading process

 An in-place upgrade from RHEL 6 to RHEL 8 requires the following major steps:

 - Prepare the RHEL 6 system for the upgrade and update the RHEL 6 system to the latest version of RHEL 6.10.

 - Perform a pre-upgrade assessment of the RHEL 6 system and resolve reported problems.

-- Prepare the RHEL 7 system for the upgrade to RHEL 8 and update the RHEL 7 system to RHEL 7.8.
+- Prepare the RHEL 7 system for the upgrade to RHEL 8 and update the RHEL 7 system to the latest version of RHEL 7.9.